 - Insurers can test to see if you have any nicotine in your system by asking you to take a cotinine test

 - If you have not used any tobacco products, nicotine replacement products or e-cigarettes for 12 months, then you are considered as a non-smoker for most insurers

 - Be completely honest.
 If you are unsure, tell your insurer or insurance broker everything and they will be able to tell you whether you should be treated as a smoker or not.

 - If you are unhappy with the quote you can decline the offer and apply elsewhere

-- Always seek advice from an independent specialist.
+- Alternatively, seek advice from an independent specialist.
 We have vetted a specialist that has extensive knowledge in this area and they will be able to find the best insurance company for you at the very best price.
 If you take out a policy with them you will qualify for £50 cashback.
-They can be contacted via this form.
+They can be contacted via this form*.